CCH iFirm Taxprep Annual Tax Update for T1,T2,T3 and Forms – Live Webinar February 10 & 11, 2026

-Note that this webinar is designed for firms that use the cloud-based CCH iFirm tax program.
-A separate webinar is offered for firms that use the on-premises Personal Taxprep program.
+Note that this webinar is designed for firms that use the cloud-based CCH iFirm Taxprep program.
+A separate Personal Tax Update webinar is being offered that may be of interest to firms that prepare T1 returns using Personal Taxprep (on premises) or Cantax T1.

 TOPICS: